 User experience is the hardest thing to pull off in any project.
 You never know how certain elements can be reacted upon.
 It also comes through tries and fails before the right combination is reached.
 Interface itself can be nice, but at the same time, it can impenetrable and confusing, which adds needless irritation to the mix and cuts off a considerable part of potential customers.
-It all brings us to the fact that continuous ecommerce UX audit is critically important because some things might work and some might not, and you need to know what works.
+It all brings us to the fact that continuous e-commerce UX audit is critically important because some things might work and some might not, and you need to know what works.

-The thing is - the whole journey from landing on a marketplace page, starting looking at things, considering something and eventual purchase is divided into several points, each of them specifically designed from one into another - step by step.
+The thing is - the whole journey from landing on a marketplace page, starting looking at things, considering something, and an eventual purchase is divided into several points, each of them specifically designed from one into another - step by step.
 It is a narrative of sorts.
 And it needs to be easy to follow in order to effective.

 While the whole process of figuring out the right composition of User Interface and sequencing of User Experience is highly dependent on a variety of factors and requires a considerable amount of testing, there are certain elements that require special attention.
-Below are the ecommerce UX principles you should pay attention to.
+Below are the e-commerce UX principles you should pay attention to.

-That’s the place where user journey starts.
+That’s the place where the user journey starts.
 Your mission is to ensure that it will continue without missing a beat.
 In order to pull this off, you need to make a nice first impression.

 Keep in mind, that the term “landing page” is not strictly about the homepage.
 It can be any other page - from the product page to a catalog listing.
-Because of that - everything should top notch.
+Because of that - everything should top-notch.

 You are the user, you are looking for some product.
 For example, You land on a product page.
 What do you see?
 Do you understand what is this place?
 Do you understand how to operate it?
 How to move forward with the purchase or go back to the catalog listing?
 Do you understand the way the product page is organized?

 Navigation is the thing that does not require a reinventing of the wheel.
-Even if you try, that will be utterly pointless waste of time.
+Even if you try, that will be an utterly pointless waste of time.
 Because you can’t beat the habit and years of homogenized navigation patterns.
 You just can’t.
 It is the way it is because it works.

 But there is a catch.
 Navigation can be clumsy or confusing at times.